pyth-network/pyth-js/pyth-evm-js/README.md

 ];

 // In order to use Pyth prices in your protocol you need to submit the price update data to Pyth contract in your target
-// chain. `getPriceUpdateData` creates the update data which can be submitted to your contract.
+// chain. `getPriceFeedsUpdateData` creates the update data which can be submitted to your contract.
 Then your contract should
 // call the Pyth Contract with this data. const priceUpdateData = await connection.getPriceFeedsUpdateData(priceIds);